ashank2603/fyle-task-backend/README.md

 ## How to run

  - Clone this repository.
 Open the repository in a terminal.
+ - Create a virtual environment using the following command:

+> virtualenv venv
+- Activate the virtual environment using the following command:
+> venv\scripts\activate

  - Install the required libraries using the following command:

 > pip install requirements.txt